-These organisms actively contribute to providing various services that are critical to the ecosystem, such as: soil formation and water and nutrients retention capacity; decomposition of organic matter and therefore availability of elements contained therein; nitrogen fixation and carbon sink; suppression or induction of parasites and plant diseases; remediation through biological processes (bioremediation) of contaminated and degraded soil (by means of contaminant detoxication and recovery of physical, chemical and biological properties and processes).
+These organisms actively contribute to providing various services that are critical to the ecosystem, such as: soil formation and water and nutrients retention capacity; decomposition of organic matter and therefore availability of elements contained therein; nitrogen fixation and carbon sink; suppression or induction of parasites and plant diseases and reclamation of soil through biological processes (bioremediation) of contaminated and degraded soil (by means of contaminant detoxication and recovery of physical, chemical and biological properties and processes).
+Despite their importance, only a very small percentage of organisms living in soil has been identified and classified so far.